Are You Related to the McCormacks?

 After Grandpa Bourke’s death in 1950, Grandma Bourke moved out and Dad’s brother Jack and his family moved into the house.
 Jack took over the practice, which he ran until he retired.

 I have clear memories of the house, both visiting Uncle Jack and, once or twice, the surgery.
 The house seemed enormous and imposing, and as we mentioned in a previous post, the paraphernalia of Roman Catholicism was very evident.
 Uncle Jack also had a greenhouse in the back garden where he grew orchids and Christmas Lilies.
-The garden shed and the greenhouse were still there until recently.
+The garden shed and the greenhouse where still there until recently.

 I still associate the perfume of Christmas Lilies with visits to Grandma Bourke at Christmas.